 Sarah’s journey, those I read on RealSelf, and the experience that my mother’s friend shared more than 10 years ago illustrate the empowering effect of cosmetic enhancement.
 From minimally invasive liposuction treatments to cosmetic surgery makeovers that reveal stunning transformations, there’s one consistency between all of the stories I’ve encountered: Patients are defining plastic surgery in their own words.

-In the weeks and months that followed our family friend’s surgery, people who hadn’t seen her would tell her how great she looked.
+In the weeks and months that followed our family friend’s plastic surgery, people who hadn’t seen her would tell her how great she looked.
 More times than not, they would ask if she had changed her hair or recently lost weight.
 “I’ve been sleeping really well,” she would say with a sparkle in her eye.